Terreii/hoodie-plugin-store-crypto/README.md

 cryptoStore.unlock(password)
 ```

 Unlock the cryptoStore.
-It will be ready to be used after it.
+It will be ready to get used after it.
 The user must be `setup` first!

 Argument | Type   | Description                           | Required
 ---------|--------|---------------------------------------|----------